7

 The hole also allows you to easily test the temperature, consistency and even the taste of the mixture as it progresses.

-1. Making the mixture
+1. Freezing the bowl

-2. Freezing the bowl
+2. Making the mixture

 3. Freezing and churning the mixture in the ICE-21